thomascgray/rpg-whiteboard-solidjs/README.md

 ---

 maybe we should start doing mad shit like keeping all selected object dom nodes on the window so we don't have to recompute, etc.

+### Things to Refactor

+- The resize utils code has got pretty gross, with a ton of duplication.